wesbos/React-For-Beginners-Starter-Files/readme.md

 * Moved from React-addons-css-transition-group to react-transition-group and upgraded from 1.x to 2.x
 * Use official Firebase package for Auth as re-base is now only for data binding
 * Move promise based code to async/await
-* Added an example showing how to return multiple elements *
+* Show how to return multiple elements with React.Fragment *